-It is also important to be sure that your assets remain sufficient to carry out your plan.
-Many estate plans include bequests of specific dollar amounts with the remainder of the estate passing to those intended as the primary beneficiaries of the estate.
-If your assets have decreased substantially, large specific bequests can disinherit the heirs that receive the remainder of your estate after the specific bequests are paid.
+You will also want to be sure that your assets remain sufficient to carry out your plan.
+Many estate plans include bequests of specific dollar amounts with the remainder of the estate passing to those intended as the primary beneficiaries.
+If your assets have decreased substantially, large specific bequests can disinherit the beneficiaries that receive the remainder of your estate as there may be no money remaining after the specific bequests are paid.
 Consider changing the specific dollar amounts to percentages so that fluctuations in your assets will be adjusted for automatically.